Citizenship Classes

 For more information, please call Dave Gengoux at 1 - 707 - 463 - 5217 or visit the Ukiah Citizenship Web Site

-- Starting Monday, October 20, 2025: All N-400 applicant who's citizenship application is received on or after October 18 (USCIS States October 20 but they don't process applications on Saturdays, Sundays or holidays), will have to study the new civics questions.
-That is 128 instead of the current 100.
+- Since October 20, 2025: All N-400 applicant who's citizenship application received by USCIS after October 20, 2025 have to study 128 civics questions instead of the previous 100.
 Out of the 128 questions, 20 will be part of the test and answering 12 out of the 20 correctly will be a passing score.

-- Starting Tuesday, October 28, 2025: All N-400 applicant who's citizenship application is received by USCIS on or after October 28, will have to submit their payment through the Automated Clearing House (ACH) transaction process.
-This will require the filing of USCIS Form G-1650.
+- Since October 28, 2025: All N-400 applicant who's citizenship application received by USCIS after October 28, have to submit their payment through the Automated Clearing House (ACH) transaction process.

 To learn more about USCIS Form G-1650 go to: https://www.uscis.gov/g-1650